-The penalty for not having health insurance doesn't go away until 2019 so don't drop your health insurance in 2018 thinking you can avoid the penalty.
+The penalty for not having health insurance doesn't go away until 2019 so don't drop your health insurance in 2018 (if the only reason you are dropping is to avoid the penalty).

 If you are going to be paying alimony then it benefits you to finalize the divorce before the end of 2018.